 Francis Ford Jr.

-Local businessman Francis “Jeepy” Ford Jr. is chairman of the First Federal Bank Advisory Board, vice chairman of the Georgetown County Economic Alliance and treasurer of the Prince George Church Preservation Trust.
-He also serves on the board of the South Carolina Maritime Museum.
+Local businessman Francis “Jeepy” Ford Jr. worked for 40 years at Parrish Motor Company, a new and used car and truck dealership, where he ended his career as president and dealer.
+He served as chairman of the First Federal Bank Advisory Board, vice chairman of the Georgetown County Economic Alliance and treasurer of the Prince George Church Preservation Trust.
+He serves on the board of the South Carolina Maritime Museum.
 Mr. Ford previously served on the Prince George Episcopal Church Vestry and was a member of the Georgetown Rotary Club for 37 years.
-He has been active in the Georgetown chapter of Ducks Unlimited, the Boy Scouts, the Salvation Army, the United Way, the American Red Cross and the Georgetown Chamber of Commerce.
+He has been active in the Georgetown chapter of Ducks Unlimited, the Boy Scouts, the Salvation Army, the United Way, the American Red Cross and the Georgetown County Chamber of Commerce.
 He completed his education at The Citadel.

 Christine Gerber, MD